hoytech/quadrable/README.md

 `quadb fork` can optionally take `--from` flag which represents the head to be forked from, instead of using the current head.

+### quadb stats

+This command traverses the your current head and prints a basic summary of its contents:

+    $ quadb stats
+    numNodes:        2442
+    numLeafNodes:    1000
+    numBranchNodes:  1442
+    numWitnessNodes: 0
+    maxDepth:        21
+    numBytes:        140565

+Don't confuse this command with [quadb status](#quadb-status).

 ### quadb diff

 You can view the differences between the head you have checked out and another branch with `quadb diff`.
 If the heads are equivalent, there will be no output: